mrcss-dev/app-showcase/README.md

 ## Features

-- **No Dependencies**: Apart from Astro, this template does not use any external dependencies.
+- **No Dependencies**: Apart from Astro, this theme does not use any external dependencies.
-- **Fully Customizable**: Customize every element of the template including fonts, images, and text by simple edits.
+- **Fully Customizable**: Customize every element of the theme including fonts, images, and text by simple edits.
 - **Responsive Design**: Ensures your app looks stunning on both desktop and mobile devices.

+## Usage

+To begin using this theme for your mobile app landing page, we recommend taking advantage of the GitHub "Use this template" feature, located above the Clone button.
+This will allow you to create a separate repository where you can customize the theme as you wish.

 ## Getting Started

-1. Clone this repository.
+1. Create a new repository by clicking "Use this template".
 2. Navigate to the project directory and install dependencies with `npm install`.
 3. Start the development server with `npm start`.